sharwell/developer.rackspace.com/src/docs/cloud-dns/getting-started/index.rst

 Authenticate to gain access to the service
 ==========================================
 To use this service, you must authenticate yourself as a subscriber to the service.
-Authenticate by presenting valid Rackspace customer credentials in a ''POST'' to a Rackspace authentication endpoint.
+Authenticate by presenting valid Rackspace customer credentials in a ``POST`` to a Rackspace authentication endpoint.

 You can use either of two sets of credentials: